 - personality traits of individuals.

 Engagement is one of the reasons some employees will put in extra hours, energy, and creativity.
-Gallup Inc., the world’s largest analytics and advisory firm, defines engaged employees as those who are highly involved in, enthusiastic about, and committed to their work and workplace.
+Gallup Inc., the world’s largest analytics and advisory firm, defines employee engagement as the involvement and enthusiasm of employees in their work and workplace..

 Yet only about one third of employees are engaged